deeplanguageclass/deeplanguageclass.github.io/lab/fairseq-transliteration/index.md

 ## Training

-Because we need a GPU, we ran an [IPython Notebook](https://github.com/deeplanguageclass/fairseq-transliteration.ipynb) on Google Colab.
+Because we need a GPU for Fairseq, we ran an [IPython Notebook](https://github.com/deeplanguageclass/fairseq-transliteration.ipynb) on Google Colab.
 Fairseq supports checkpointing, so you can test the model at any epoch and continue training.

 ## Demo